Cultural resource management: Management of cultural organizations

 The vocation of management in cultural and creative sectors is the subject of research and improvement initiatives, by organizations such as Arts and Business which take a partnership approach to involving professional business people in running and mentoring arts organizations.
 Some universities now offer vocational degrees.

 The management of cultural heritage is underpinned by academic research in archaeology, ethnography and history.
 The broader subject is also underpinned by research in sociology and culture studies.

 Anthropology

-Understanding the traditional cultures of all peoples (Indigenous or not) is essential in mitigating the adverse impact of development and ensuring that intervention by more developed nations is not prejudicial to the interests of local people or results in the extinction of cultural resources.
+Understanding the traditional cultures of all peoples is essential in mitigating the adverse impact of development and ensuring that intervention by more developed nations is not prejudicial to the interests of local people or results in the extinction of cultural resources.

 Cultural resources policies

 Cultural resources policies have developed over time with the recognition of the economic and social importance of heritage and other cultural assets.

 The exploitation of cultural resources can be controversial, particularly where the finite cultural heritage resources of developing countries are exported to satisfy the demand for antiquities market in the developed world.
 The exploitation of the potential intellectual property of traditional remedies in identifying candidates for new drugs has also been controversial.
 On the other hand, traditional crafts can be important elements of income from tourism, performance of traditional dances, and music that is popular with tourists and traditional designs can be exploited in the fashion industry.
 Popular culture can also be an important economic asset.